 - Blood tests.
 A sample of your blood may be sent to a laboratory where it's checked for an unusually large number of white blood cells and certain blood disorders.

-Sweet's syndrome may go away without treatment.
+Sweet's syndrome might go away without treatment.
 But medications can speed the process.
 The most common medications used for this condition are corticosteroids:

 - Pills.
 Oral corticosteroids, such as prednisone, work very well but will affect your entire body.
 Unless you only have a few lesions, you'll likely need to take oral corticosteroids.
 Long-term use can cause side effects, such as weight gain, insomnia and weakened bones.